REFITTING ORIGAMI

 THROUGHOUT THE REFIT

 The first major modification we made on deck was the addition of the arch.
 We opted to buy a prebuilt arch rather than make our own (as we have done in the past) because of the functionality and weight it needed to support.
-Attaching the arch was a bit complex and took time to get just right.
+Attaching the arch was a bit of a complex puzzle and took time to get just right.
 It has made the biggest visual change to the boat.

 PROJECT LIST